Forum adopts declaration on new era of global science

 For the first time, the World Science Forum has adopted a declaration.
 Acknowledging that the landscape of science is changing rapidly, the declaration adopted by participants on 19 November also contains five recommendations.
 Participants call for the responsible and ethical conduct of research and innovation, an improved dialogue with society on scientific issues, the promotion of international collaboration in science, collaborative policies to overcome knowledge divides in the world and, lastly, for a reinforcement of capacity-building for science.

-This year, the biennial World Science Forum was organized by the Hungarian Academy of Sciences, in partnership with UNESCO, the International Council for Science.
-The forum was attended by 700 participants from 108 countries.
+This year, the biennial World Science Forum was organized by the Hungarian Academy of Sciences, in partnership with UNESCO, the International Council for Science and the American Association for the Advancement of Science.

 <- Back to: Science Policy